 Initiatives introduced by the Federal Government or the Bundesrat

 A similar procedure applies when legislative initiatives are introduced by the Bundesrat.
-Once the majority of the members of the Bundesrat have voted in favour of a bill, it goes first to the Federal Government, which attaches its comments to it, usually within 6 weeks, and it is then forwarded to the Bundestag.
+Once the majority of the members of the Bundesrat have voted in favour of a draft law, it goes first to the Federal Government, which attaches its comments to it, usually within 6 weeks, and it is then forwarded to the Bundestag.

 Initiatives introduced from the floor of the Bundestag

-Draft laws may also be initiated by members of the Bundestag, in which case they must be supported either by at least 1 of the parliamentary groups or by at least 5% of the members of the Bundestag.
+Draft laws may also be initiated by members of the Bundestag, in which case they must be supported either by at least one of the parliamentary groups or by at least 5% of the members of the Bundestag.